so-technology-watch/php-symphony-samples/README.md

 No need to detail them because known of any good developer of symfony.

+## Troubleshooting

+If you face any issue or difficulty by implementing this application, do not be afraid to create an issue with bug or question.

 ## Author Information

 This application was created in 2017 by Hugues MAILLET, inspired by the work of many.

+## License

+This Application is covered by the MIT license.
+Please see the complete license in the application LICENSE file.